Language Scent: Exploring Cross-Language Information Navigation: Discussion

-Language scent is shaped by users’ prior mental models of multilingual information and by the environmental cues they encounter when interacting with the system. \sys{} surfaces previously obscured language scent through explicit system signals, facilitating the refinement of users’ priors and enabling us to observe patterns that were previously hidden due to the difficulty of {detecting} language scent.
-From the lab study results, we found that users displayed three main mental models regarding the role of information from other languages, which we explain below.
-Note that the user's mental model is not static but evolves based on their information seeking experience.
+Language scent is shaped both by users’ prior \rev{expectation} of multilingual information and by the environmental cues they encounter when interacting with the system. \sys{} surfaces previously obscured language scent through explicit system cues, facilitating the refinement of users’ priors and enabling us to study their views of multilingual information as a whole. \rev{By analyzing the lab study task and interview recordings}, we found that users displayed three main \rev{views} regarding the role of information from other languages, which we explain below.
+Note that the user's view is not static but evolves based on their information seeking experience.

-\paragraph{\textbf{Multilingual Information as Fallback}} In this view, the baseline information scent is low and users treat information in another language as a fallback, switching only when they are unable to find satisfactory results in their primary language.
+\paragraph{\textbf{Multilingual Information as Fallback}} In this view, the prior expectation of multilingual information is low and users treat information in another language as a fallback, switching only when they are unable to find satisfactory results in their primary language.
 For example, P2 represents an extreme case, as they did not switch languages at all during the task, explaining that \pqt{if Chinese [the other language] returns significantly better results than English [the primary language] [...] but [they] don't expect it to be the case}{P2}.
-Their existing mental model and low baseline language scent lead them to largely ignore the contextual cues surfacing language scent, leaving their information seeking was driven almost entirely by information scent.
-Only 3 out of 16 participants had this mental model (P2, P3, P11) at some point, with P3 shifting towards the multilingual-information-as-safeguard view after using \sys{}.
+Their low expectation led them to largely ignore the proximal cues provided by \sys{}, leaving their information seeking driven almost entirely by information scent.
+Only 3 out of 16 participants had this \rev{view} (P2, P3, P11) at some point, with P3 shifting towards the ''safeguard'' view after using \sys{}.